 It also should be pointed out that, over certain periods, condos have even compared favorably to single-family homes.
 For example, Trulia conducted a report for The Washington Post, examining millions of properties in the 100 largest metropolitan areas between February 2012 and February 2017.
 It found that condos appreciated by 38.4%, while single-family homes appreciated by 27.9%.

 Of course, this study doesn't take into account the record appreciation that we saw in the single-family home market post-COVID.
 However, it does show that condos can make an attractive investment for anyone looking to diversify their portfolio with real estate.

 So, Should You Buy a Condo?

-Read all the governing documents carefully prior to making an offer on a condo.
+Read all the governing documents carefully before making an offer on a condo.
 And talk with a few of the neighbors.
 They'll tell you how well the condo association manages the community and share the inside scoop on what it's like to live in the building.

-And as with any real estate investment property you're considering, run your numbers to make sure the rent will cover the condo fee, as well as all other costs associated with owning and managing a rental property.
+And as with any real estate investment property you're considering, run your numbers to ensure the rent will cover the condo fee and all other costs associated with owning and managing a rental property.

-If you'd like to stay on the safe side but still get your feet wet in the real estate world, consider crowdfunding, which is considered a safer investment.
-Crowdstreet, for example, provides direct access to specific real estate investment opportunities and has a wide selection of both equity and debt investment deals chosen with strict standards.
+If you'd like to stay on the safe side but still get your feet wet in the real estate world, consider crowdfunding, which is regarded as a safer investment.
+Fundrise, for example, makes it easy to invest in REITs and get condos and other property types into your portfolio.